apache/spark/docs/structured-streaming-programming-guide.md

 - You cannot use mapGroupsWithState and flatMapGroupsWithState before and after joins.

-In append output mode, you can construct a query having non-map-like operations before/after join.
+In append output mode, you can construct a query having non-map-like operations e.g. aggregation, deduplication, stream-stream join before/after join.

 For example, here's an example of time window aggregation in both streams followed by stream-stream join with event time window: